MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ## Understand how the Stage View works

-When a user sends an URL in the chat or channel, the URL is unfurled to an Adaptive Card.
+When a user sends a URL in the chat or channel, the URL is unfurled to an Adaptive Card.
 The user selects **View** in the card, and pins the content as a tab directly from the Stage View.

 The following image explains how Stage View works: